-Humana Premier Rx Plan is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in North Dakota
+Humana Premier Rx Plan is a 4.0 Star Medicare Prescription Drug Plan Available in North Dakota

 These are the areas of the plan that are important to compare and review: